Data-driven structure-preserving model reduction for stochastic Hamiltonian systems: Numerical experiments

 \subsubsection{Reduced model simulations}

-To test the accuracy of the considered model reduction methods, we have compared the results of the reduced model simulations to a full-scale reference solution.
+The reduced models obtained in Section~\ref{sec: Empirical data} from the empirical data can now be solved for any other desired values of the parameters $\beta$ and $\epsilon$.
+To test the accuracy of the considered model reduction methods, we have compared the results of the reduced model simulations to a full-scale reference solution for a single arbitrary choice of the values of the parameters.
 The reference solution for $\beta=0.15$ and $\epsilon=1$ was calculated on the time interval $0\leq t \leq 200$ in the same way as the empirical data in Section~\ref{sec: Empirical data}.
 Note that for this choice of $\epsilon$ the reference solution is a soliton.
 The reduced models were solved numerically on the same time interval using the stochastic midpoint, $R2$, and Heun methods.
 Note that when applied to a Hamiltonian system, the stochastic midpoint method is a symplectic integrator, while the $R2$ and Heun methods are not.
-The approximations of the nonlinear term were carried out with $\bar k = k$ for the DEIM simulations, and with $\bar k = 2k$ for the SDEIM simulations, where $k$ is the number of the modes kept in the SVD decompositions of \eqref{eq: Empirical data for POD} and \eqref{eq: Snapshots of the solution for cotangent lift}, respectively.
+The approximations of the nonlinear term were carried out with $\bar k = k$ for the POD+DEIM simulations (i.e., the simulations of the POD reduced models combined with the DEIM approximation), and with $\bar k = 2k$ for the PSD+SDEIM simulations (i.e., the simulations of the PSD reduced models combined with the SDEIM approximation), where $k$ is the number of the modes kept in the SVD decompositions of \eqref{eq: Empirical data for POD} and \eqref{eq: Snapshots of the solution for cotangent lift}, respectively.
 This way the number of the calculated components of the nonlinear term was commensurate with the dimension of the reduced system.
+The choice of $k$ is a compromise between the speed and the accuracy: the smaller $k$ the faster the computation, but also the larger the projection error.
+In practice, one may choose $k$ based on the initial value of the error \eqref{eq: Relative error at time t for NLS}, i.e., the value of the projection error for the initial condition.
+For instance, in our experiment, the initial relative error for the POD simulations was equal to $5\cdot 10^{-4}$ for $k=190$, and $2.2\cdot 10^{-4}$ for $k=210$ (see also Figure~\ref{fig: NLS Instant Error---Midpoint}).